-The Colorado Health Foundation (CHF) is the state's largest private foundation and works across every corner of the state to bring good health and well-being in reach for everyone who calls Colorado "home."
-So much of our health is based on our individual choices, the conditions of our neighborhoods, and the public policies that govern our lives.
+The Colorado Health Foundation (CHF) is the state's largest private foundation and works across every corner of the state to bring good health and well-being within reach for everyone who calls Colorado "home."
+So much of our health is not only based on individual choices and the conditions of our neighborhoods, but also on the public policies that govern our lives.
 We believe all Coloradans should have the tools and opportunities to be healthy where they live and should have a voice in the decisions that impact them.

-Over the past few years, the COVID-19 pandemic has forced organizations, including government institutions, to adapt and adjust how they operate.
-In light of these changes to how institutions work, CHF staff leaned into the opportunity to learn what these innovations could teach us about how those impacted by public policy decisions can have their voices heard.
+The COVID-19 pandemic forced organizations, including government institutions, to adapt and adjust how they operate.
+In light of this opportunity for innovation, CHF staff leaned into learning what these changes could teach us about reimagining the ways we could lift up the voices of Coloradans to better inform how public policy decisions are made - to shift power to those most impacted by these policy decisions that make leading a healthy life a reality.

-In 2021, CHF policy staff began exploring not just what specific policies become law in Colorado. but also the underlying how.
+In 2021, CHF policy staff began exploring not just what specific policies become law in Colorado, but also the underlying how.
 How do Colorado's state government institutions operate?
-How do the procedures of introducing, crafting and implementing policy decisions affect who participates in the process?
-We wondered how these "rules of the game" impact which voices tend to have the greatest influence on policy decisions in our state.
+What are some of the pain points where people feel excluded, confused, or unwelcome in the ways in which policy is currently made in our state?
+Exactly what is it about the procedures of introducing, crafting and implementing policy decisions that influences who participates in the process?
+We wanted to better understand where and how these "rules of the game" affect which voices tend to have the greatest influence on policy decisions in our state.